How to Make Wine

-During this entire process, workers are pruning and cleaning the grape vine, as well as monitoring for disease or pests.
-The vine care does not simply take place in the fall (and the seasons will change depending the geographic location, this is based off the U.S.) when it is time for harvest.
-Rather, this is a year round process.
+During this entire process, workers are pruning and cleaning the grapevine, as well as monitoring for disease or pests.
+The vine care does not simply take place in the fall (and the seasons will change depending on the geographic location, this is based on the U.S.) when it is time for harvest.
+Rather, this is a year-round process.

 Yet another factor in the quality of the grape is a term referred to as terroir.
 This term differs from the other factors because most of these are less controllable.

 - Topography (slope and altitude of the land)

 - Availability of sunlight

 This is why the location for a vineyard is very crucial and should always be considered before planting.

 The final factor in the quality of wine is, of course, the winemaking process, or vinification.